faetoplay/FF14MSQThematicTracker/README.md

 # FF14MSQThematicTracker

-A single-page Final Fantasy XIV tracker to help new players experience the A Realm Reborn story (MSQ) in a thematic way.
+A single-page Final Fantasy XIV tracker to help new players experience the Final Fantasy 14 Story (MSQ) in a thematic way.
 No install, no account — just open it in a browser and check quests off.
 I will add support only up to where the free trial ends as the story is usually relatively complete at that point.
+I may add an expansion after at a later date.

 **Live here:** https://faetoplay.github.io/FF14MSQThematicTracker/